-Hani Hanna is a professor of systematic theology at Evangelical Theological Seminary in Cairo (ETSC) where he also serves as academic dean.
+Hani Hanna is currently the President of Evangelical Theological Seminary in Cairo (ETSC), a professor of systematic theology, and academic dean.
 Prior to these assignments, he worked as a civil engineer.
 Hani is also an ordained minister in the Presbyterian Church of Egypt.
 He earned his BTh from ETSC, his STM from Yale University, and his PhD from Princeton Theological Seminary, and has served as a member of the academic committee of MENATE (Middle East & North Africa Association for Theological Education).
 He is the author of The Christology of Karl Barth and Matta al-Miskīn (Fortress Academic, 2019), and his areas of research include the shape of orthodoxy under the conditions of modernity, ecumenical theology, and public theology.
 His most recent publications include a book titled Philosophy of the Christian Religion and chapters in the books Christocentric Theological Education in the Middle East and Karl Barth’s Theology of Political Participation: An Egyptian Appropriation (T&T Clark).
 He is currently working on a book called Covenantal Systematic Theology.

 Tharwat W. B. Wahba is a professor of missions in the Evangelical Theological Seminary in Cairo (ETSC) and the vice president for serving church and society.
 He earned his PhD in 2009 from the London School of Theology, where his dissertation was on the history of Presbyterian mission in Egypt and Sudan.
 He is also Egypt mission consultant in the Outreach Foundation.
 As an ordained Presbyterian minister, Tharwat served for nine years as the chairman of the Pastoral and Outreach Ministries Council of the Evangelical Presbyterian Church of Egypt.
 He also served with Campus Crusade for Christ in Egypt as a staff and a campus director for 12 years in the ministry of evangelism, discipleship, and leader training.
 He is the author of several articles and book chapters, as well as his book, The Practice of Mission in Egypt: A Historical Study of the Integration between the American Mission and the Evangelical Church of Egypt, 1854–1970 (Langham Monographs, 2015).
 He has a vision for evangelism, church planting, and missions in Egypt and the Middle East.